nv-morpheus/Morpheus/docs/source/developer_guide/guides/4_source_cpp_stage.md

 }
 ```

-Wrapping it all together our source file should look like:
+Wrapping it all together, our source file should look like:
 `examples/rabbitmq/_lib/rabbitmq_source.cpp`

 ```cpp